 - *Have left the last college or university attended in good standing;

-- Present evidence, by official transcript, of a minimum grade point average of 2.50 (University) or 2.75 (Mississippi Department of Education) on all undergraduate study on a 4.0 GPA system;
+- Present evidence, by an official transcript, of a minimum grade point average of 3.00 (University) or 3.00 (Mississippi Department of Education) on all undergraduate study on a 4.0 GPA system;

-- Present Praxis Core (Professional Skills Test - PPST) scores which meet Mississippi Certification requirements for all subjects;
+- Present Praxis Core (Professional Skills Test - PPST) scores that meet Mississippi Certification requirements for all subjects or;

-- Present PRAXIS Subject Assessments Area scores which meet Mississippi Certification requirements in the content area required;
+- Present PRAXIS II (Specialty Area Test) scores that meet Mississippi Certification requirements in the content area required and;

 - Applicants must Submit three letters of recommendation which include: A. Professional qualifications B. Potential for success as a classroom teacher C. Potential for program completion.